-The use of the ANS index as a criterion for measuring environmental pressure assessing the factors influencing it has been explored in a number of studies.
-For example, Aşıcı (2012) examines the relationship between economic growth and environmental quality within the EKC concept by examining the of economic growth variables. effects population density, literacy level, liberalization, and political indicators on ANS as an indicator of pressure on nature in 213.
+The use of the ANS index as a criterion for environmental measuring pressure and assessing the factors influencing it has been explored in a number of studies.
+For example, Aşıcı (2012) examines the relationship between economic growth and environmental quality within the EKC concept by examining the economic growth effects of variables, population density, literacy level, trade liberalization, and political indicators on ANS as an indicator of pressure on nature in 213.
 The country paid during the period 1970 to 2008.
 In this study, the instrumental variables method of panel data was used to estimate the effects.
 The findings of the study showed that economic growth, trade liberalization, and political indicators of countries are factors affecting environmental pressures.
-Ganda evaluated the impact of the variables GDP per capita, domestic credit to the private sector, and foreign direct investment on the ANS index for OECD countries.
-The results, using the method of GMM analysis, show that the Kuznets curve can be demonstrated for the years 2001 to
+Ganda (2019a)evaluated the impact of the variables GDP per capita, domestic credit to the private sector, and foreign direct investment on the ANS index for OECD countries.
+The results, using the method of GMM analysis, show that the Kuznets curve can be demonstrated for the years 2001 to 2012.

-2012.
 In the study Roeland & de Soysa, (2021), the effect of per capita income (representing economic growth), democracy index, urban population, and population density on the ASN index for 170 countries during the years 1970-1970 was evaluated.
 The results showed that democracy and higher incomes reduce the chances of eco-friendly production and increase pollution and degradation of nature.
 Din et al. (2021) analyzed the relationship between sustainable development, ANS, financial development, economic growth, and resource rents using the panel least squares method for the emerging economies of South Asia during the years 1990-2020.
 The results showed that the index of sustainable development, financial development, and economic growth have a positive and significant effect on ANS.
 Fakher et al. (2023) also used the ANS as a proxy for environmental deterioration in order to assess the impact of renewable and non-renewable energy on this index.

 The objective of this study is to conduct a thorough literature review to identify the key variables that contribute to the strain on the environment and assess their impact on the Adjusted Net Savings (ANS) index.
-An important aspect of this research is the careful selection of an appropriate estimation method that adequately addresses the issue endogeneity associated with explanatory variables, such as real per capita income, which has often been overlooked in previous studies.
-Moreover, this investigates the influence of various factors on the environment, examining each separately for different countries based on their level of development and income, building upon the findings of Aşıcı (2012) and Destek & Sinha, (2020).
-The primary aim is to explore the causal relationships between income environmental pressure, with a specific focus on domestic environmental sustainability.
-While economic impacts growth environment both domestically and globally, this study specifically concentrates on its repercussions within a country.
+An important aspect of this research is the careful selection of an appropriate estimation method that adequately addresses the issue of associated endogeneity with certain explanatory variables, such as real per capita income, which has often been overlooked in Moreover, previous studies. this study investigates the influence of various factors on the environment, examining each separately for different countries based on their level of development and income, building upon the findings of Aşıcı (2012) and Destek & Sinha, (2020).
+The primary aim is to explore the causal relationships between income and environmental pressure, with a specific focus on domestic environmental sustainability.
+While economic growth impacts the environment both domestically and globally, this study specifically concentrates on its repercussions within a country.